eosc-life/D4_marine_eukaryote_genomics_portal/abims/README.md

 A docker Galaxy stable containing the workflow tools is also available.
 You can find it on https://github.com/abims-sbr/D4_marine_eukaryote_genomics_portal_docker.

-# Expectations : GGA in the cloud
+# Expectations : GGA in the cloud [In progress]

 We plan to provide the annotation pipeline and the GGA environmentavailable through the European Open Science Cloud.
 We are currently developing a script to automatically deploy the GGA containers and load data into them.

 Our approach : https://docs.google.com/presentation/d/1xY6DrAX-3eAjke7emOS8BGr_HQF9CsoBoSa5_O2d3Mc/edit?usp=sharing

+# Project progress

+## Done

+- RepeatMasker installation
+- Last wrapping in Galaxy
+- Docker Galaxy stable containing the workflow tools

+## In progress

+- CCMAR tool wrapping in Galaxy
+- Cloudification of GGA